drewhearin/beautiful-jekyll/_posts/2017-03-28-powershell-user-disable.md

 Sometimes when you're busy it's easy to forget a step in a process.

-The usual process for unboarding a system user involved the following:
+The usual process for offboarding a system user involved the following:

 1. Disable user in active directory (AD)
 2. Remove the user from AD groups